 It is recognised that some alcohol-licensed premises may apply for a premises licence for their non-alcohol licensed areas.
-Any such application would most likely need to be applied for, and dealt with as an Adult Gaming Centre premises licence.
+Any such application would most likely need to be applied for and dealt with as an Adult Gaming Centre premises licence.

 The Council can decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
-Conditions (other than these) cannot be attached.